-- 2.1 Statistics show that Manual Handling is one of the most common causes of absence through injury at the workplace.
-More than one third of lost time accidents are caused in this way.
+- 2.1 Statistics show that manual handling is one of the most common causes of absence through injury at the workplace.
 These injuries very often have long-term effects.
-This policy is intended to help reduce the risk of manual handling injuries and to provide guidance on the measures that should be taken to ensure safe manual handling at the workplace. - 2.2 The responsibility for implementing the requirements of this policy and the preparation of an implementation strategy with each Director or Head of Service.
+This policy is intended to help reduce the risk of manual handling injuries and to provide guidance on the measures that should be taken to ensure safe manual handling at the workplace. - 2.2 The responsibility for implementing the requirements of this policy and the preparation of an implementation strategy rests with each Director or Head of Service.